sylvaincodes/youtube_orion_api/README.md

 - So here are your tasks

-Create all models schemas
+Create all models schemas ( refers to API docs schemas Sections )

-Create all routes API.
+Create all routes API. ( refers to API docs, API Sections )

-## IF YOU HAVE ISSUES:
+## ❌ IF YOU HAVE ISSUES:

 Get the source code and solve problems at your own.

-your can do research using ChatGPT.
+your can do research using [ChatGPT](https://chatgpt.com/).

-your can send me a message through [patreon](https://www.patreon.com/sylvaincodes) community section DO NOT DO THAT UNLESS YOU ARE ABOUT TO DIE BY FIXING BUG!.
+you can send me a message through [patreon](https://www.patreon.com/sylvaincodes) community section.

 ## ✅ Prerequisite knowledge

 This course assumes knowledge of HTML, CSS, JavaScript.

 ## ✅ System requirements